- Annuities tend to carry less risk than individual stocks and bonds, but — like all financial instruments — they come with a degree of risk.

 What Are the Disadvantages of an Annuity?

-The illiquid nature of annuities also means that they shouldn’t been seen as a source of funds to finance an alternate investment or purchase a consumption-oriented goal, such as buying a vacation home or a boat.
+The illiquid nature of annuities also means that they shouldn’t be seen as a source of funds to finance an alternate investment or purchase a consumption-oriented goal, such as buying a vacation home or a boat.

-Annuity contracts terminated during their surrender period can subject the holder to penalties and additional fees.
+Be aware that annuity contracts terminated during their surrender period can subject the holder to penalties and additional fees.
 In some cases, a premature sale can expose one to market risk and potential loss of capital.
 There is also a higher cost associated with annuities than with most investments.

 Annuities can generate stock- or bond-like returns.
 But they are more expensive than stocks or bonds.
 Annuities are insurance products.
 That insurance comes at a cost, which can lower investment returns.
 An annuity’s underlying investments — also called subaccounts — often have higher fees than individual mutual funds.

-Can You Lose Money in an Annuity?
+Can You Lose Money In an Annuity?

 People who purchase an additional market value adjustment (MVA) rider can expose themselves to loss.
 An MVA rider is designed to reset a fixed interest rate guarantee to realign the percentage earned with the going market.
 An adjustment higher could create a gain for the annuitant.
 An adjustment lower could subject the annuitant to a loss of principal.

-This is the case with any variable annuity, unless you purchase a guaranteed minimum income benefit (gmib) as a rider on a variable contract.
 Fixed annuities have a set rate guarantee.
 As long as the contract is never sold, the owner cannot lose money.
 That is not the case with variable annuities.
 Over long periods of time, the risk of loss decreases but never disappears.

 What Should I Consider Before Buying an Annuity?